digital-duck/zinets/docs/research/analyzing-chinese-characters-via-physics-lens-v0.8.md

 ## 2. Methodology

-### 2.1 The Concept of 元字 (Elemental Characters)
+### 2.1 The Concept of Elemental Characters (元字)

 Unlike traditional radical classification systems that focus primarily on handwriting and structural organization, we introduce the concept of 元字 (elemental characters) as fundamental semantic building blocks, expanding on radicals and phonetic components.
 These approximately 300-400 elemental characters serve as the "periodic table" of Chinese characters, each carrying independent semantic meaning that contributes to the formation of more complex characters.
-They may not look as simple as pictograph, but carry distinct conceptual meaning and semantics.
+They may not always look as simple as pictograph, but carry distinct conceptual meaning and semantics.

-Key characteristics of 元字:
+Key characteristics:

+- Semantic Independence: <br/>
-1. Semantic Independence: Each 元字 carries its own meaningful concept (e.g., 乐 for music/happiness)
+  Each 元字 carries its own primitive, meaningful concept (e.g., 乐 for music/happiness)
+- Combinatorial Power: <br/>
-2. Combinatorial Power: They combine to form more complex characters following semantic and structural rules
+  They combine to form more complex characters following semantic and structural rules
+- Frequency Patterns: <br/>
-3. Frequency Patterns: Their usage follows natural distribution patterns in character formation
+  Their usage follows natural distribution patterns in character formation
+- Cross-Category Utility: <br/>
-4. Cross-Category Utility: They often participate in multiple semantic domains
+  They often participate in multiple semantic domains

 This approach differs from the traditional radical system in several key ways:

 - Focus on meaning rather than just writing structure
 - Inclusion of semantically significant characters that aren't traditional radicals
 - Emphasis on combinatorial patterns rather than categorization